Cubs vs. Reds Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- He has earned a quality start 15 times in 22 starts this season.

-- In 22 starts, Stroman has pitched through or past the fifth inning 18 times.
-He has a season average of 5.7 frames per outing.
+- Steele will look to finish five or more innings for the eighth start in a row.

-- He has six appearances with no earned runs allowed in 22 chances this season.
+- He has five appearances this season with zero earned runs allowed out of his 19 chances this season.

 |Opponent